hakerdefo/hakerdefo.github.io/_posts/2021-03-26-how-to-fix-gem-install-error.md

 checking for shlwapi.h... no
 ```
 First two lines have the same header file <inline-code>ffi.h</inline-code> while the third line mention the header file <inline-code>shlwapi.h</inline-code>.
 So the build is failing because of these two missing header files.
 We need to install packages that provide these header files.
 How do we find these packages?
-Well, the solution mentioned here is for Debian but you can easily be adopted for other distributions.
+Well, the solution mentioned here is for Debian but can easily be adopted for other distributions.
 Open the Debian package content search page,
 [Debian package content search](https://www.debian.org/distrib/packages#search_contents)
 In the **Keyword** field enter <inline-code>ffi.h</inline-code>.
 Under the **Display** section select **packages that contain files named like this**.
 Finally select Debian **Distribution**, **Architecture** and hit the **Search** button.